 The Board is one of six General Assembly agencies.
 It does not establish church policy; it designs its plans and programs to reflect the normative values of the PC(USA).
 The Board acts both in the context of its legal responsibilities and with General Assembly guidance.

-The Board is charged with providing pension, healthcare, and death and disability benefits to qualifying members of the Benefits Plan.
+The Board is charged with administering pension, healthcare, death and disability, and other benefits to qualifying members of the Benefits Plan of the Presbyterian Church (U.S.A.).
 Through the Assistance Program, it helps members whose needs exceed the bounds of the plan, and provides grants and programs to meet the spiritual and practical requirements of teaching elders.

-People covered under the Benefits Plan of the PC(USA) are members.
+People covered under the Benefits Plan are members.
 Members serve or have served the Church.
 They include teaching elders and missionaries of the Church, licensed and commissioned church workers, directors of Christian education, directors of music, business managers, and lay employees of local churches, church councils, and agencies.

 Approximately 185 dedicated professionals, both clergy and lay, work at the Board.
 Their backgrounds are culturally and ethnically diverse, as is the Philadelphia region.
 Together, they serve, educate, listen to, and learn from the many church constituencies and people who depend on the Board.